tylabs/dovehawk/README.md

 CanCyber.org for their support in releasing a generic MISP version of their Bro Module as open source.

-Developers: Michael Kortekaas (original module), Tyler McLellan @tylabs (MISP combined import and sightings)
+Developers: Michael Kortekaas @mrkortek (original module), Tyler McLellan @tylabs (MISP combined import and sightings)

-The entire MISP team and Alexandre Dulaunoy for adding the bro datatype to MISP.
+The entire MISP team and Alexandre Dulaunoy @adulau for adding the bro datatype to MISP.

 # License